GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     module must be installed as ``foo.baz.so`` (or ``foo.baz.pyd``) in the same directory as the application executable.

-    On OS X an extension module will also be searched for in the ``PlugIns`` and ``Frameworks`` sub-directories of the directory containing the application executable.
+    On macOS an extension module will also be searched for in the ``PlugIns`` and ``Frameworks`` sub-directories of the directory containing the application executable.